Table of Contents ×

 Let’s kick things off by taking a look at the most important video marketing statistics.

-These staggering numbers (collected from surveys and researches) show that video marketing is here to stay and can be a powerful tool if done correctly.
+These staggering numbers (collected from surveys and research) show that video marketing is here to stay and can be a powerful tool if done correctly.

 - By 2023, online videos will make up more than 82% of all consumer internet traffic.